lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/configuration.rst

     * IGNORED,
     * BACKFILL.

+    Values are case-sensitive.

 ``ingester.plugin.batch_size``
     *Type*: integer

     *Default*: 10

-    Number of files which an ingester attempt to ingest in a single session.
+    Number of files which an ingester attempts to ingest in a single cycle before allocating next batch of files to ingest.

 ``ingester.plugin.num_threads``
     *Type*: integer